chaconlab/IMOD/TUTORIAL.md

 #### Un-fix any χ dihedral angle

-<p>Our Internal Coordinates are φ, ψ and χ dihedral angles for proteins, and α, β, γ, ε, ζ and χ for nucleic acids (see figure below).
-Another six additional rotational/translational degrees of freedom are added every extra chain</p>
+<p>Our Internal Coordinates are φ, ψ, and χ dihedral angles for proteins and α, β, γ, ε, ζ, and χ for nucleic acids (see figure below).
+Another six additional rotational/translational degrees of freedom are added to every extra chain</p>
 <table class="text" style="width: 480px;" border="0" cellspacing="4" cellpadding="2">
 <tbody>
 <tr>